LTUC/amman-dotnet-401d2/Curriculum/Class13/lab/README.md

    	- 5 Amenities.
 1. Don't forget to add a new migration and update your database when completed!

-## Steps:

-1. For each Entity that you have in your ERD, create a new class in your Models folder.
-2. Inside your DbContext, create a new table/`DbSet<T>` for each of your created entity classes
-3. Add your composite key associations to your overridden `OnModelCreating` method.
-4. Run the command `add-migration {nameOfMigration}`
-5. Run the command `Update-database` and confirm your database now has the appropriate tables.
-6. Add Summary comments to your code where necessary.

-##### README

-Your README should be in introduction to your web app.
-Provide in your README, your ERD Diagram and an overview of the relationships and how each entity is related to another.

-## Tests

-- No tests required for today.
-We will start testing in lab 16.

 ## Stretch Goals

 - There are no Stretch Goals for this assignment.

-## Additional Resources

-- Setup default MVC [simple steps](https://codefellows.github.io/code-401-dotnet-guide/Resources/MVCSetup){:target="_blank"}

 ## README